Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Data

-The data for the five exoplanets in four systems are presented in Table \ref{tab:data}.
+The data for the seven exoplanets in six systems are presented in Table \ref{tab:data}.
 Our selection criteria require that the companion masses are below 13 M$_{\rm{Jupiter}}$ and their metallicity and C/O have been reported.
-In addition, we also include solar system gas giant planets, Jupiter and Saturn, for a comparative study (\S \ref{sec:jupiter_saturn}).
-The abundances for solar system planets are obtained from~\citet{Atreya2018}.
+While the choice of 13 M$_{\rm{Jupiter}}$ is arbitrary, changing the value will not change the conclusion that low-mass companions have super-stellar atmospheric metallicities and a higher dispersion in metallicities than their higher-mass counterparts.
+The gap of $\sim$10-30 M$_{\rm{Jupiter}}$ may be real and due to a BD desert as suggested in~\citet{Gratton2024}.

+{{ Fig. \ref{fig:planet_vs_bd} also shows BD companions around solar-type stars, i.e., benchmark BDs for which we can measure dynamical masses and directly compare metallicities with their primary stars~\citep{Line2015,Maire2020,Wang2022,Xuan2022}. {{In addition to being more massive than PMOs, the mass ratios of the benchmark BDs are $>$5\% (with the exception of Gl 570 D at 2\%).
+In comparison, mass ratios of PMOs are all $<$1\%.
+The contrast of mass ratios also indicates distinct origins of formation.}} While there are many more free-floating BDs with metallicity measurements~\citep[e.g., ][]{Manjavacas2019,Gonzales2020,Zhang2021b}, their inferred masses are less precise than dynamical masses and their formation origin is more difficult to assess without a comparison star. }}